photoprism/photoprism/SPONSORS.md

 If you enjoy using PhotoPrism, please consider backing us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).
-Your continued support helps us fund operating costs, external services like satellite maps, and develop new features.
+Your continued support helps us fund operating costs, provide services like satellite maps, and develop new features.

 Thank you very much! ❤️